-An infectious substance which is transported in a form that, when exposure to it occurs, is capable of causing permanent disability, life-threatening or fatal disease in otherwise healthy humans or animals.
+An infectious substance which is transported in a form that, when exposure to it occurs, is capable of causing permanent disability, lifethreatening or fatal disease in otherwise healthy humans or animals.
 An exposure occurs when an infectious substance is released outside of the protective packaging, resulting in physical contact with humans or animals.
 Substances that meet this criteria can be found in the Category A List found in Table 1.

 b.
-Biological substances, category B
+Biological Substance, Category B